erinnacland/erinnacland.github.io/_pages/about.md

 <br/>
 ## How is emotion recognition tied to cold-calculated vs hot-reactive aggression??
 <br/>

+## How is emotion recognition tied to calculated vs reactive aggression?
 In two independently collected samples of children, we found that more difficulty identifying expressions of fear, anger, and sadness in others was consistently related to using goal-focused (also known as cold-calculated) aggression.
 Fear and anger associations with goal-focused aggression were stronger in early (ages 4-6) and middle childhood (ages 8-9), respectively.
 Interestingly, we found that how they misrecognised angry expressions mattered.
 Goal-focused aggression was tied to thinking angry expressions looked emotionless (i.e., anger insensitivity), rather than mixing up anger for another emotion. ​
 <br/><img src='/images/Emotion.png' style="height: 400px; margin-right: 20px; margin-bottom: 0px; margin-top: 10px;" align="left" >